-These 2 rules are particularly pertinent to computer books, typically found in 004 and 005.
+These 2 rules are particularly annoying when applied to computer books, typically found in 004 and 005.
 When students are looking for books about computers, they’re thinking of the manufactured physical product.
-So, if a book covers both informational software—the 000s—and computer hardware, I place it in 621.39 Computer engineering.
-That’s where students are more likely to look for it, and our computer books are checked out much more than they were in the 000s.
+Since the 600s are Applied Science & Technology, that’s where students are more likely to look for it, and since I changed such books. the computer books are checked out much more than they were in the 000s.

-Other times we may need to change a book’s number to an entirely different Dewey class to make it more accessible.
-A librarian’s recent LM_NET post asked about David Macaulay’s book “Unbuilding,” a fictional dismantling of the Empire State Building, classified in 690, because she had 3 books on the actual construction of the Empire State Building in 974.71.
-I suggested she move the 3 ESB books to 690 Buildings.
+Sometimes it makes sense to group books together in one Dewey class to make them all more accessible.
+A librarian’s recent LM_NET post asked about David Macaulay’s book “Unbuilding,” a fictional dismantling of the Empire State Building.
+It was classified in 690 Buildings, but she had 3 books on the construction of the Empire State Building in 974.71, which is the number for the State of New York’s History.

 Historians (and perhaps NY students) would expect to find a significant event like ESB in the history of New York State, but who else would?
 My middle school library had books on buildings (including several by Macaulay) scattered in 300s, 600s, 700s, 900s, even 000s (about libraries!).
-I changed them all to 690 and within a few days the shelf was bare…boys saw them and couldn’t check them out fast enough!
+I changed them all to 690 Buildings where students would more logically find them, and within a few days the shelf was bare…boys saw them and couldn’t check them out fast enough!

-To make a Dewey section more useful for students we may need more extensive alteration of Dewey numbers.
+To make a Dewey section more useful for students we may need to make a more extensive alteration of Dewey numbers.
 One of the first changes I made resulted from an elementary librarian’s suggestion on LM_NET.
 Few of us have 398.2 Folk literature differentiated between fairy tales, legends, fables, myths, and tall tales, yet that’s how our students study them.
-Most startling about this is that there are already Dewey numbers that clearly align with these literary types and offer a better way to organize folktales.
+There are already Dewey numbers that align with these literary types as a better way to organize folktales.
 These changes rejuvenated my folktale section, and I’m sure they will do the same for you:

 - Fairy tales=398.21 Paranatural beings of human/semihuman form